 Additionally, free range organic eggs and cottage cheese are both great choices for your keto diet plan.

-Moderate amounts of nuts and seeds such as almonds, chia seeds, flax seeds, macademia nuts, pumpkin seeds, and walnuts are all ok too.
+Moderate amounts of nuts and seeds such as almonds, chia seeds, flax seeds, macadamia nuts, pumpkin seeds, and walnuts are all ok too.
 However the latter items tend to have higher carbohydrate content.

 Ultimately no one single food or recipe has to be off your menu or grocery list.
 Education is key to understanding the nutrient content of food, which is crucial to your success.